 Architecture and Components

-Rocket.Chat premium plan architecture
+Rocket.Chat Premium plan architecture

 Server (Rocket.Chat Monolith/Microservices)

-Apps, Integrations, and Bridges
+Apps, integrations, and bridges

-Rocket.Chat is designed to be extensible and interoperable.
-Apps are developed using the Apps-Engine, which interfaces with the Rocket.Chat server.
+• Apps are developed using Apps-Engine,, which interfaces with the Rocket.Chat server.
 Examples include the WhatsApp app and Google Calendar app.
-Integrations allow for the incorporation of other external systems and services using APIs and webhooks.

 Storage

-Rocket.Chat community plan architecture
+Rocket.Chat Community workspace architecture

 Community plan architecture